Boeing AH-6: Design and development

 In 2009, it was reported that Boeing was working on the "AH-6S Phoenix" for the US Army's restarted ARH program, named Armed Aerial Scout.
 The AH-6S design is stretched by 15 in to allow room for other ARH crew shot down in combat to be recovered.
 The aircraft also would feature an extended aerodynamic nose to house avionics hardware.
 AH-6S cockpit and main rotor composite blades are to be based the AH-64D Block III.
 The AH-6S will have an improved tail rotor and a more powerful Rolls-Royce 250-CE30 engine.
 The Little Bird has an endurance of 12 hours and carries a maximum mission payload of 1090 kg.

 The AH-6i is the export version of the AH-6S.
 The AH-6i first flew on September 16, 2009.
 Jordan has expressed interest in ordering the AH-6i in May 2010.
 In October 2010 Saudi Arabia requested 36 AH-6i aircraft with related equipment and weapons from the United States through a Foreign Military Sale.
 Kaman Corporation is developing a retrofittable graphite epoxy rotorblade for the AH-6.

 In summer 2011, an H-6U performed autonomous landings on a moving truck bed for French companies Thales and DCNS for France's General Directorate for Armament, in preparation for sea trials on a French frigate in 2012.

 In October 2012, the AH-6i completed a flight demonstration for the U.S. Army in anticipation of the Armed Aerial Scout program.
 While the AH-6i is aimed at international customers, Boeing intends to offer it for the program.
 The Army ended the AAS program in late 2013.

 In December 2012, Boeing demonstrated the Unmanned Little Bird version of the AH-6 to the South Korean Army.
-The aircraft flew autonomously for 25 minutes to demonstrate the unmanned system's capabilities that can be integrated into Army MD 500 Defender helicopters.
+The aircraft flew autonomously for 25 minutes to demonstrate the uncrewed system's capabilities that can be integrated into Army MD 500 Defender helicopters.

-In September 2013, Aurora Flight Sciences and Boeing offered the H-6U Little Bird for the U.S. Marine Corps unmanned lift intelligence surveillance and reconnaissance capability competition.
+In September 2013, Aurora Flight Sciences and Boeing offered the H-6U Little Bird for the U.S. Marine Corps uncrewed lift intelligence surveillance and reconnaissance capability competition.
 Boeing, working as a subcontractor, was flying the Little Bird without human input, but with a pilot on board to comply with Federal Aviation Administration regulations during testing near Manassas, Virginia.
-The H-6U is competing against the unmanned Kaman K-MAX, which has a usable external payload of 6000 lb and has been used in theater to resupply Marines.
+The H-6U is competing against the uncrewed Kaman K-MAX, which has a usable external payload of 6000 lb and has been used in theater to resupply Marines.
 Evaluations were to begin in February 2014 at Marine Corps Base Quantico.